brodsbytes/mintmigrate/README.md

 ```

 **2. Create the same username** as your old PC.
 The tool refuses to run the new-PC setup step if you are logged in as a different user.
 If the numeric user ID (UID) differs, the tool warns you and can optionally run a `chown` to fix permissions.

+**3. Make sure both PC's stay on and are connected on the same Network (WiFi)**.
+This is how your profile & files are migrated.

 ## Running the tool